NicknEma/NicknEma.github.io/content/posts/equality-and-the-reunion-of-broken-parts/index.md

 What am I trying to say?

 For a long time, I have been under the impression that _math_, and specifically _algebra_, is about _numbers_.
 I am not alone in this — in fact, many people _still believe_ that, despite being older than me.
 Whenever there is a question that involves numbers — like how much does each person pay if there's 4 of us and the total is $50.46 — they say _"I can't do it, I was never good at math"_.
-They populate the internet with memes like this:
+They populate the internet with memes like these:

-{{< image src="seeing-a-number-in-math.png" alt="Math meme." position="center">}}
+{{< image src="seeing-a-number-in-math.png" alt="Math meme." position="center" width="70%">}}

-{{< image src="your-math-has-numbers.png" alt="Math meme.">}}
+{{< image src="your-math-has-numbers.png" alt="Math meme." width="70%">}}

 To be fair, they are not _entirely_ wrong.
 Numbers play a big role in mathematics, but they are not the aim of it.

-One way to interpret the phrase "reunion of broken parts" as the meaning and ethimology of algebra is to call the different pieces of an expression, and say that the objective is to put all those pieces together.
+One way to interpret the phrase "reunion of broken parts" as the meaning and etymology of algebra is to call the different pieces of an expression, and say that the objective is to put all those pieces together.
 In our earlier example, the two \(2\)s are the _parts_, and the \(4\) is their _reunion_.

 Recently I came up with another interpretation that I like a lot more.
 The "broken parts" are whichever abstract ideas you want — numbers, lines, triangles, motions in a space, even alphabets and languages — and the "reunion" is the discovery that, sometimes, two of those things that looked very different are, in fact, the same thing.